y1guo/learn-transformer/README.md

 -   Match examples

     Concatenating short examples into long ones helps reduce wasteful paddings, thus speed up training.
 It could also affect the quality of the learning (just a conjesture, not sure positive effects or negative).

+-   Learning rate

+    Could try tweaking the learning rate, since my implementation had different batch size than the paper.
+My training examples are also less dense in terms of information density.